zackfravel/zackfravel.github.io/about/index.md

 title: About
 ---
 # About
-I grew up in Little Rock, Arkansas with a burgeoning interest in computers and music, which has served me well to this day.
-While studying at the University of Arkansas at Fayetteville I did my best to make the most of my time as an undergraduate, taking courses that piqued my interest in engineering, ethical thoery, and psychology.
+I grew up in Little Rock, Arkansas with a burgeoning interest in computers and music.
+While studying at the University of Arkansas at Fayetteville I did my best to make the most of my time as an undergraduate by taking courses that piqued my interest in engineering, ethics, and psychology.

-My strengths include (but are obviously not limited to) a strong familiarity with hardware description languages (Verilog / VHDL) as well as a wide range of VLSI design and analysis tools having completed projects in a variety of areas including embedded systems and low power CMOS.
-Having worked in a mulitude of programming languages up to this point (Python, C/C++, Java, HTML, and graphics work using OpenGL and Unity), I'm very comfortable working in new environments.
-I've got experience in mobile development with Android and am currently at work with a group creating a web-based frontend for oxDNA, a molecular dynamics simlation software.
+My strengths include a strong familiarity with hardware description languages (Verilog / VHDL) as well as a wide range of VLSI design and analysis tools having completed projects in a variety of areas including embedded systems and low power CMOS.
+I've also got some experience in mobile development with Android and am currently at work with a group creating a web-based frontend for oxDNA, a molecular dynamics simlation software, using Angular and Django.

 My most recent passion is learning new ways to create music with modular synthesizers.
 I have spent the last two years investigating exciting ways to perform local music shows with analog electronic circuitry.
 For me, playing music is as much a meditative exercise as it is a creative process.
 I feel there is a significant relationship between productivity and engaging in mental exercise like this.
 Throughout this time I've taught myself skills in DIY electronics, as well as formed a network of peers who have offered their mentorship and guidance.